FitsumMehari/club-organiser/backend/readme.md

   ```

-      "token": "bearer {received token of a user with userType=admin}"
+      "authorization": "bearer {received token of a user with userType=admin}"

   ```